Fiber Optic Connectors Information

 Common types of fiber optic connectors include:

 An FC, or fixed connection, connector is constructed of an all-zirconia ceramic ferrule for durability.
-They have a high-performance threading mounting system and a keyed body for repeatability and intermateability.
+They have a high-performance thread mounting system and a keyed body for repeatability and intermateability.
 They are primarily used with single mode fibers and used in telephone, instruments, and high-speed communication links.
-The style is similar to that of an ST connector, but it uses a threaded connection which makes it better suited for high vibration environments.
+The style is similar to that of an ST connector, but it uses a threaded connection, which makes it better suited for high vibration environments.

 FDDI connectors are designed by ANSI for use in FDDI networks.
-This connector is a duplex connector using two 2.5-mm ferrules and has a fixed shroud over the ferrules.
+This connector is a duplex connector using two 2.5 mm ferrules and has a fixed shroud over the ferrules.
 This connector has a fixed shroud that protects the ferrules from damage.
 They are usually used to connect to the equipment from a wall outlet, but the rest of the network will have ST or SC connectors.

 Loopback connectors are used in testing transceiver systems.
 Loopback describes a way of routing electronic signals from their originating facility to the receiving end of the source without processing or modification.
 This is best used as a way to test the transmission of transportation infrastructure.

 The MT-RJ uses a ferrule smaller than the standard MT to hold two fibers.
 MT stands for Mechanical Transfer and RJ stands for Register Jack.
 It also uses a press to release latch quite similar to that found on the modular jack to make its operation familiar.
-MT-RJ use pins for alignment and has male and female versions.
+MT-RJs use pins for alignment and have male and female versions.
 They are multimode only, and are field terminated by prepolished/splice method.

 SMA connectors have a low cost multimode coupling with approval for military applications.
 SMA, which stands for Subminiature A, is a microwave connector.

 Shown in actual size: A connector size comparison between ST, SC, FC, and LC styles.
 The LC connector advantages are precision keying, low interface losses, and about 50% space savings.
-Image Credit: Extron

-Fiber applications for fiber optic connectors can be singlemode or multimode.
+Fiber applications for fiber optic connectors can be single mode or multi mode.

-Singlemode describes a fiber with a small core that only allows one mode of light to propagate.
+Single mode describes a fiber with a small core that only allows one mode of light to propagate.
 Modes define the way that the wave travels through space.
-Singlemode fibers have the same mode but different frequencies.
+Single-mode fibers have the same mode but different frequencies.
 This means that they are distributed in space in the same way to give a single ray of light.
-Singlemode is also called transverse mode since, although the light is running parallel with the fiber, the electromagnetic vibrations occur perpendicular (transverse) to the length of the fiber.
+Single mode is also called transverse mode since, although the light is running parallel with the fiber, the electromagnetic vibrations occur perpendicular (transverse) to the length of the fiber.
 The size of the core is only a few times the wavelength of light transmitted.
 It is commonly used with laser sources for high speed, long distance links.

-Multimode describes a fiber with a core diameter much larger than the wavelength of light transmitted.
+Multi mode describes a fiber with a core diameter much larger than the wavelength of light transmitted.
 This allows many modes of light to propagate through the fiber.
-It also gives multi-mode fiber a higher "light-gathering" capacity than singlemode fiber.
+It also gives multi-mode fiber a higher "light-gathering" capacity than single-mode fiber.
 Each mode, or ray, is transmitted at a slightly different frequency, which means that the channels can be split and multiple signals can be sent at the same time.
 The larger core size simplifies connections and allows the use of lower-cost electronics such as light-emitting diodes.
 Commonly used with LED sources for lower speed, short distance links, such as within a building or on a campus.

 Fiber types for fiber optic connectors can include simplex, duplex, and multifiber.

-Simplex- Simplex cables are fiber optic cables with a single optical fiber.
+Simplex—Simplex cables are fiber optic cables with a single optical fiber.
 They are used in applications that only require one-way data transfer.
-Simplex is available in singlemode and multimode.
+Simplex is available in single mode and multi mode.

-Duplex- Duplex cables are fiber optic cables with two optical fibers.
+Duplex—Duplex cables are fiber optic cables with two optical fibers.
 They are usually set up side-by-side and can be used for applications that require simultaneous, bi-directional data transfer.
-Duplex fiber is available in singlemode and multimode.
+Duplex fiber is available in single mode and multi mode.

-Multifiber- Multifiber cable is a fiber optic cable with several optical fibers.
+Multifiber—Multifiber cable is a fiber optic cable with several optical fibers.

-When selecting a fiber optic connector it is important to consider alignment accuracy, ruggedness, repeatability, and loss specifications.
+When selecting a fiber optic connector, it is important to consider alignment accuracy, ruggedness, repeatability, and loss specifications.

-- Maximum cable diameter- The maximum fiber optic cable diameter allowed for the connector.
+- Maximum cable diameter—The maximum fiber optic cable diameter allowed for the connector.

-- Operating temperature- The full required range of ambient operating temperature
+- Operating temperature—The full required range of ambient operating temperature.

 Insertion loss is a measure of the attenuation of a device by determining the output of a system before and after the device is inserted into the system.
 For example, a connector causes insertion loss across the interconnection (in comparison to a continuous cable with no interconnection).
 Insertion loss can be calculated by adding up all the connector interfaces and multiplying by the expected loss in dB per connector.
 That number is added to the total cable loss for the run length calculated by the critical upper frequency.
 The sum of these two sets of losses yields the basic system loss due to transmission line and connector losses.

-- Ferrule material- The connector or adapter ferrule can be constructed from ceramic, polymer, or stainless steel.
+- Ferrule material—The connector or adapter ferrule can be constructed from ceramic, polymer, or stainless steel.